-The camera can be set to day, night, auto or scheduled switch mode according to the surrounding illumination conditions or time schedule.
+The camera can be set to day, night, or auto switch mode according to the surrounding illumination conditions.

 Backlight

 Set the camera's wide dynamic range (0 to 100).
 When the surrounding illumination and the object have large differences in brightness, you should set the WDR value.